Tim Anderson Preview, Player Props: White Sox vs. Cubs

-On Tuesday, Tim Anderson (.194 batting average in his past 10 games, with a double, two walks and two RBI) and the Chicago White Sox play the Chicago Cubs, whose starting pitcher will be Kyle Hendricks.
-First pitch is at 8:05 PM ET.
+Wednesday, Tim Anderson and the Chicago White Sox take on the Chicago Cubs and Javier Assad, with the first pitch at 8:05 PM ET.

+In his most recent action (on August 12 against the Brewers) he went 0-for-3.

 Tim Anderson Game Info & Props vs. the Cubs